Maverick Ahanmisi

 Maverick Frankera Ahanmisi (born July 17, 1991) is an American-born Filipino-Nigerian professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
+He played college basketball for the Minnesota Golden Gophers.

+Early life

+Maverick Ahanmisi was born to nurses.
+His father Victor Ahanmisi is Nigerian while his mother Marissa Frankera is a Filipina from Pampanga who emigrated to the United States in her teenage years.

 High school career

 Ahanmisi spent a year at Stoneridge Prep in Simi Valley, California, but he graduated from Golden Valley High School in Santa Clarita, California in 2009.
 As a senior, he averaged 20.2 points per game and finished his career as all-time leading scorer and three-point shooter at GVHS.
 He played AAU basketball at Branch West Basketball Academy under the tutelage of Bob Gottlieb.
 In 2010, he signed a letter of intent to play for the University of Minnesota.

 College career

 Ahanmisi played college basketball at University of Minnesota, an NCAA Division I school, from 2010 to 2014, mostly in a reserve role.
 He's a known sparkplug off the bench and usually leads the team's second unit.
 He helped the Golden Gophers win the National Invitational Tournament title in 2014.
 The Gophers are coached by Richard Pitino, son of coach Rick Pitino of Louisville.

 In his four years in Minnesota, he averaged 2.8 points, 1 rebound, and 38% field goal average.